 - Criteria for proper feedback: Timed, Timely, Concise, Frequent, Adequate, Private

-- Tips for giving feedback: Be specific, descriptive, personal, feedback sandwich, provide a solution …
+- Tips for giving feedback: Be specific, descriptive, personal, feedback sandwich, and provide a solution…

-- Tips for receiving feedback, guideline – schema for giving feedback
+- Tips for receiving feedback, guideline – the schema for giving feedback

 - Feedback types – written versus verbal

 - 360-degree feedback areas: Skills, Knowledge, Style

 - Examples of proper and incorrect feedback messages